-If you refuse to go home until you’ve seen everything that the Eternal City has to offer then you might be wise to invest in a Rome City Pass, which for a set fee gets you free fast track entry into the Vatican, free access to the Colosseum and Forum and many other sights and museums, as well as free bus tour and unlimited use of public transport.
+If you refuse to go home until you’ve seen everything that the Eternal City has to offer then you might be wise to invest in a Rome City Card, which for a set fee gets you free fast track entry into the Vatican, free access to the Colosseum, and many other sights and museums, as well as free bus tour and unlimited use of public transport.

 Meanwhile a great place to book skip the line tickets to the main attractions as well as peruse best selling tours and activities is Get Your Guide.

 E.U.R. is an acronym for Esposizione Universale Roma, Universal Roman Exhibition, and it’s a large district on the East End of the city, commissioned in 1935 by Mussolini.
 Its hard, straight-lined architecture is clearly inspired by the Roman Empire, and it was supposed to host the fascist regime’s 20-year celebrations which, oops, never happened.